 The Physiological Effects of Club Drugs on the Brain and Body

-Depending upon which type of drug a person takes in a club or party environment, the physical and mental effects can vary drastically.
-Take a look at a few of the effects that the drugs mentioned above can have on the brain and body:
+Depending on which type of drug a person takes in a club or party environment, the physical and mental side effects can vary drastically.
+Take a look at a few of club drugs’ physical effects on the brain and body:

 - Relaxed euphoria